Thursday, January 1, 2026

 I have a bunch of weapons already in my armory.
 Makes sense, but it would have been cooler to start with nothing and build up.

-On the computer, several cars unlocked, but I have almost no money.
-That at least makes sense (but I already have a car).
+On the computer, several cars for sale, but I have almost no money.
+That at least makes sense (but I already have a car, and it seems adequate).

 I don't like how phone calls are auto answered.
 Let me choose.